 There are various part-time jobs available round the clock.
 Be it your favorite shopping mall or a burger joint you not only get extra discounts and benefits working at a place of your choice but also bring in some extra money.

 8. PART-TIME JOBS:

-Where there is a will there is a way.
-If studying abroad is the ultimate goal then financial crisis is nothing but a small hurdle that can be easily overcome through these various solutions.
+Where there's a will there's a way.
+If studying abroad is the ultimate goal then the financial crisis is nothing but a small hurdle that can be easily overcome through these various solutions.